 - increased pain

-- redness and the affected area feeling warmer than usual
+- redness and the affected area feeling warmer than usual or smelling unpleasant.

 You should also look after your feet – see a doctor or podiatrist if you notice any problems such as ingrown toenails that could become infected.